Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 Chapter 1 (City): the correct route into the Megastructure

-At the start of Chapter 1, you get a choice between two entry paths into the Megastructure.
+Chapter 1 opens on a two-path fork into the Megastructure.
 This looks more dramatic than it really is.
-The important thing is not which fork you chose first, but that you keep pushing forward into the structure itself.
+The important thing is not which fork you take first, but that you keep pushing forward into the structure itself.
 Once inside, continue straight and be ready to use the flashlight.
 The dark mini-parkour stretch is mechanically simple, but it is easy to misread because ledges and wall-run surfaces blend into the environment more than the bright tutorial spaces in Arrival.

-When you hit the dead end, look for the yellow wheel and rotate it to open the path onward.
+That dark parkour room ends at a dead end.
+When you hit it, look for the yellow wheel and rotate it to open the path onward.
 That is the key interaction many players miss because the room reads like a movement puzzle first.
 In practice, the City opening mixes traversal with one straightforward environmental interaction.
 If you have been searching for a hidden jump or a breakable wall for too long, back up and scan for the yellow wheel instead.

 Advertisement